CerveloFellow/MQ-Next-Utilities/README.md

 **MoveUtil.lua** - provides some utilities for using MQ2MoveUtils and MQ2Nav navigate to targets and locations.
 This is a library included in other files below.
 **LootSettingUtil.lua** - provides some utilities for managing the Loot Settings.ini file.
 This is a library included in other files below.
 **InvUtil.lua** - Inventory utilities that provides some slash commands to help manage inventory and banking.
 **LDONUtil.lua** - LDON Utility to automatically try and run LDON collect/kill adventures.
 For use with E3.
 Get the version of clearXTargets here for it to work properly.
-**SpawnWath.lua*** - Windowed Spawn Watcher.
+**SpawnWatch.lua*** - Windowed Spawn Watcher.
 Add spawns you want to watch for to the INI and they show up in the window as the spawn.
 The Trakanon INI example is a specific example for a spawn group; in this case Doom's spawn gorup.
 Kill everything that pops up and you'll get Doom to spawn eventually.

 # Usage
 To use with Project Lazarus, download these files into your E3_RoF2\lua folder.